 (1) Sized fifteen per cent larger in capacity than the water supply tank; and

 (2) Sloped to a drain that is one inch (twenty-five millimeters) in inner diameter or greater, and equipped with a shut-off valve.

 Food service operation or retail food establishment drainage systems, including grease traps, that convey sewage shall be designed and installed as specified under paragraph (B)(1) of rule 3717-1-05.1 of the Administrative Code.

 (C) Backflow prevention.

-This paragraph does not prohibit floor drains that originate in refrigerated spaces that are constructed as an integral part of the building.
+(2) Paragraph (C)(1) of this rule does not prohibit floor drains that originate in refrigerated spaces that are constructed as an integral part of the building.

 (D) Grease trap - location and placement.

 If used, a grease trap shall be located to be easily accessible for cleaning.

 Sewage shall be conveyed to the point of disposal through an approved sanitary sewage system or other system, including use of sewage transport vehicles, waste retention tanks, pumps, pipes, hoses, and connections that are constructed, maintained, and operated according to law.

 (F) Removing mobile food service operation or mobile retail food establishment wastes.